HiXray-author/HiXray/README.md

 ## Install
 1. Access HiXray dataset

-	HiXray dataset is available only for ACADEMIC PURPOSE, if you are interested in our dataset, feel free to contact rstao@buaa.edu.cn.
+	HiXray dataset is available only for ACADEMIC PURPOSE, If you want to access the dataset, please sign the PDF <a href="https://rstao95.github.io/Commitment.pdf">file</a> and send it to rstao AT buaa.edu.cn.
+After receiving your request, we will rely with the download link soon.
 2. If you want to train your model, execute the following command: change root to `MuBo`
    ```